yoichio/public-documents/selectionapiforshadow.md

 |  ```'inner'``` | ```'outer'```        |  ![image](resources/outerinner-chrome.png) |
 | ```'inner'``` | ```'inner'```             |  ![image](resources/inner-chrome.png) |

-The Shadow author can control if user can select crossing Shadow boundary with [CSS user-select property](https://www.w3.org/TR/css-ui-4/#propdef-user-select).
+The Shadow author can control how user can select crossing Shadow boundary with [CSS user-select property](https://www.w3.org/TR/css-ui-4/#propdef-user-select).

 ## Spec and implementation history
 Selection API defines selection as it is unique per Document which consists of one node tree. ```document.getSelection()``` returns a singleton Selection object.
 If there is a selection, Selection must have a Range, which start and end root's must be